HolyCorn-Software/system/system-changes.md

 .

-Corrected minor error with typing information.
+Improved efficiency of worker-world module.

-Updated to the latest version of html-hc with better UI, and more efficiency.
+Updated to the latest version of html-hc, with bug fixes.